prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 # Productivity & Growth
 - I believe in learning by doing.
+Life is a "Do it yourself" project.
 - Quotes are interesting, inspiring and provocative.
 But, it doesn't work magically by listening, writing or reading them.
 Quotes are not going to rescue you.
 You have to work on it.
-Life is a "Do it yourself" project.
+- Progress is not an illusion; it happens, but it is slow and invariably disappointing.
+[You need to fight with patience].

 ## Q. How to improve decisions about health, wealth & Happiness?
 ```